LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

   </figcaption>
 </figure>

+Of course, it was usually encapsulated in utility functions, which provided the same signal-to-noise ratio as the modern method.
+However, user-defined abstractions also come with a user effort tax, just with different economics.

 As an exercise for the reader, try to calculate the signal-to-noise ratio of a [Bootstrap accordion](https://getbootstrap.com/docs/5.3/components/accordion/#example).
 This is exactly why the industry gravitated towards component architectures: they increase signal-to-noise ratio by encapsulating boilerplate.

-When you view user effort as a currency, **overpriced** interfaces with low signal-to-noise ratio make users feel **ripped off**.
-On the contrary, interfaces where every bit of user effort required is meaningful and produces tangible value are a joy to use.
+When you view user effort as a currency, the antithesis of **overpriced** interfaces that make users feel **ripped off** are interfaces where every bit of user effort required is meaningful and produces tangible value.
-When the interface is on their side, gently helping them along with every step, instead of treating their time and energy as disposable.
+The interface is on the user's side, gently helping them along with every step, instead of treating their time and energy as disposable.
-The user feels like they’re getting a sweet deal: they get to spend _less_ than they had budgeted for!
+The user feels like they’re getting a **deal**: they get to spend _less_ than they had budgeted for!
-Doesn't that feel great?
+And we all know how motivating deals are.

-It does not always have to be a radical innovation;
+User effort deals don't have to be radical innovations;
 don't underestimate the power of small touches.
 A zip code input that auto-fills city and state, a web component that automatically adapts to its context without additional configuration,